Erhuvwurhire/BackPocket-projects/README.md

 - Cluster profiling (e.g., gift history vs. hobbies)

 ---
-Project Context:
+## Project Context:
-You’re segmenting customers on BackPocket based on purchase history, hobbies, favorite movies, previous gifts, etc., to group them into similar clusters for targeted marketing and recommendations.
+I am segmenting customers on BackPocket based on purchase history, hobbies, favorite movies, previous gifts, etc., to group them into similar clusters for targeted marketing and recommendations.

- Reasons for using K-Means:
+ ## Reasons for using K-Means:
 Unsupervised Learning:
 with the lack of predefined categories.
 K-Means helps discover natural groupings (clusters) in the data.